 Robbins says that the biggest danger you face is actually staying out of the market.
 The longer you stay out, the more your sabotage your compound interest.

-Compound interest requires you are always in the market.
+Compound interest requires you to be always in the market.

 Taxes & Fees